 Choice and Responsibility in a Child

 All children want many things during their childhood, but they don’t understand the concept of choice very well.
 A child, for instance, will ask for many toys in a toy shop, and a parent might tell them that they have to choose which toy to buy.
-Sometimes, the parent might tell them that since they got their toys, now they have to repay the debt by eating their food, sleeping, or doing their homework.
+Then, when the child has obtained the toy that she or he desired, the parent might also tell them that they have to show their gratitude and repay the debt incurred due to the toy by eating their food, sleeping on time, or doing their homework.
 In other words, parents teach children that they cannot get everything; they have to choose something.
 They also tell children about responsibility and accountability—if you take this, you have to give that.

 Most children don’t like these two ideas.
 They resent the fact that they cannot get everything—”Why can’t I get all the toys I want?”—and they might throw tantrums in order to get what they want.
-They clearly don’t feel the necessity to work in order to get what they want.
-But most children also don’t understand that the consequences of their choice—whatever that may be—will be theirs alone.
-For instance, if they keep playing and disregard studying they might be poor later in life.
+Similarly, most children don’t understand the necessity of repaying for what they get by working, obeying their parents, etc. Children don’t realize the connection between their choices and the consequences of those choices.

 The Genesis of a Man-Child